scitran/client/List-examples.md

 This **list** method returns metadata about the container contents.
 The **downloadFile** and **downloadContainer** methods retrieve the data themselves.
 The **search** method returns containers or files from the whole database.

-## Data format

-The data returned by **list** has a different format from the data returned by **search**.
-There is a reason - but I have no intention of defending this behavior!
-I am considering what to do about this.

 ## Examples

 Suppose you want a list describing the sessions in a particular project.